 The Resolution approving establishment of the Assembly outlines five topics to be considered by the Assembly.
-The first of these is the Eighth Amendment of the Constitution.
+The first of these was the Eighth Amendment of the Constitution.

 A revised work programme was prepared to reflect these changes and is available to view here.